Samuel-Carnell/react-with-rxjs/docs/guide/installation.md

 # Installation

-Run either of following commands depending on your package manager.
+Run either of the following commands depending on your package manager.
 Both [RxJS](https://www.npmjs.com/package/rxjs) and [React](https://www.npmjs.com/package/react) are required as peer dependencies.

 NPM -